xxl4/easy-admin/README.md

 9. Login log: The system login log record query contains login exceptions.
 1. Interface documentation: Automatically generate related api interface documents according to the business code.
 1. Code generation: According to the data table structure, generate the corresponding addition, deletion, modification, and check corresponding business, and the whole process of visual operation, so that the basic business can be implemented with zero code.
-1. Form construction: Customize the page style, drag and drop to realize the page layout.
 1. Service monitoring: View the basic information of some servers.
 1. Content management: demo function, including classification management and content management.
 You can refer to the easy to use quick start.